mfractor/mfractor.github.io/docs/release-notes/mac/current.md

 ### Releases (v4.0)

+ * [v4.0.14 - Released on May 4th 2020](v4/v4.0.md#v4.0.14) - Service release to align Mac version to Windows.
- * [v4.0.13 - Released on April 20th 2020](v4/v4.0.md#v4.0.13) -  Service release to hotfix an XML syntax transformation failure and adds MobileBuildTools image support.
+ * [v4.0.13 - Released on April 20th 2020](v4/v4.0.md#v4.0.13) -  Service release to expand the font tooling, new XAML analysers and improved performance for the XAML analyser.
  * [v4.0.12 - Released on April 18th 2020](v4/v4.0.md#v4.0.12) -  Service release to hotfix an XML syntax transformation failure and adds MobileBuildTools image support.
  * [v4.0.11 - Released on April 14th 2020](v4/v4.0.md#v4.0.11) - Service release to improve font tool suite by adding a font viewer pad and support for embedded font assets.
  * [v4.0.10 - Released on April 10th 2020](v4/v4.0.md#v4.0.10) - Service release to add color consolidation, UWP support for the image manager plus bug fixes for binding analysis.